 Didactic Training

-Interns in the Child Clinical Psychology specialty track will attend all intern seminars, supervision seminars, didactic presentations and lectures that are part of the general intern track.
-Additionally, Child Clinical Psychology track interns will attend:
+Interns in the Child Clinical Psychology specialty track (CT) attend all intern seminars, supervision seminars, didactic presentations and lectures that are part of the general intern track.
+Additionally, Child Clinical Psychology track interns attend:

-1. A biweekly interprofessional child case consultation meeting.
-Both interns and faculty members will discuss child cases that present with challenging ethical, assessment, consultation and treatment considerations.
+- A monthly interprofessional child case consultation meeting.
+Interns discuss child cases that present with challenging ethical, assessment, consultation and treatment considerations.

-2. A child developmental seminar precepted by Dr. Jessica Talley (Child Psychiatrist).
-The seminar is for first year residents and Child Track psychology interns.
-Topics covered will include: developmental theorists, developmental milestones, development of the brain, prenatal development/teratogens, cognitive development, physical development, socioemotional development, neurodevelopmental disorders and developmental considerations for assessment and treatment (both psychological and psychiatric).
-It will be a mix of didactic style and interactive sessions, with the learners being active participants.
+- A child developmental seminar precepted by Dr. Jessica Talley (Child Psychiatrist).
+The seminar is for first-year residents and Child Track psychology interns.
+Topics covered include: developmental theorists, developmental milestones, development of the brain, prenatal development/teratogens, cognitive development, physical development, socioemotional development, neurodevelopmental disorders and developmental considerations for assessment and treatment (both psychological and psychiatric).
+It is a mix of didactic style and interactive sessions, with the learners being active participants.

 Application Process